gberna2/website/content/authors/admin/_index.md

 title: Gil Bernard
 ---

-Industrial-Organizational psychologist with a focus on people analytics and data visualization.
+Industrial-Organizational psychologist with a focus on people analytics.
 My interests are centered around joining data with organizational theory to tell stories.
-Passionate about technology, statistics and R programming.
+Passionate about technology, statistics, R programming and data visualization.